 Several media and technology organizations have built proprietary or closed systems to distribute and get compensated for content they control.
 However successful these closed, siloed systems, outside them lies a larger universe of consumers seeking and using additional news and digital information.
-Connecting the silos, sharing users and content, could expand consumer choice and the digital information marketplace.
+Connecting the silos, sharing users and content, could expand consumer choice and the digital information marketplace - an "easy pass" for information.